verygoodgraphics/vgg_docs/docs/specs/layout/flexbox-layout.md

 <div>

-This property is used to set the size of the gap between columns in a grid layout.
-It defines the whitespace distance between adjacent columns within the grid container, allowing for a certain amount of spacing horizontally for grid items.
+This property is used to set the size of the gap between columns in a flexbox layout.
+It defines the whitespace distance between adjacent columns within the flexbox container, allowing for a certain amount of spacing horizontally for flexbox items.
 This property accepts values in pixels (px) as units.
 This value can be negative.

 </div>